onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 -  5.1.5 - The VNF Guidelines only accepts horizontal scaling (scale out/in) by VNFC.
-Vertical scaling (scale up/down) is not supported by OpenECOMP.
+Vertical scaling (scale up/down) is not supported by ONAP.

--  5.1.5 - Since OpenECOMP provides all EMS and VNFM functionality On-Demand scaling is accomplished through OpenECOMP and not directly by the VNF
+-  5.1.5 - Since ONAP provides all EMS and VNFM functionality On-Demand scaling is accomplished through ONAP and not directly by the VNF

 Section 5.2 VNF Update and Upgrade
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  5.2.2 - OpenECOMP will orchestrate updates and upgrades.
+-  5.2.2 - ONAP will orchestrate updates and upgrades.
 The
    preferred method for updates and upgrades is to build a new instance
    with the new version of software, transfer traffic to that instance
    and kill the old instance